fmalina/revisions-blocl/activism/fedup.md

 the wealthiest investors, punish the savers and the retired, and put the nation’s balance sheet at risk.

 No more excuses.
-The Fed’s mandate isn’t to have a perfect world.
+The Fed’s mandate isn't to have a perfect world.
 That only exists in fairy tales, dreams, and the Fed’s econometric models.